netlify/netlify-cms-www/README.md

+# NetlifyCMS

+We love open-source and it looks like you do too!
+Contribute by submitting a pull request with your changes.

+Cheers!

 ## Usage

 Be sure that you have the latest node, npm and [Hugo](https://gohugo.io/) installed.
 If you need to install hugo, run: